3. Supporting Students

 - Individual interviews are held with all students applying for Central Sixth and offer made based on their predicted grades at KS4

 - Nova Training provide workshops for students interested in apprenticeships to allow them to understand the demands of the course and the nature of the applications

 - Wolverhampton College is invited to speak to all students interested in college applications and information from all other colleges is shared with all interested students

 The website below is a great starting point for investigating careers and choices as you progress through your education.
 It includes:

-- An assessment which suggests careers which match your skills
+- An assessment that suggests careers that match your skills

 - A database of different careers, how to get started and what to expect